JamesWoolfenden/pike/README.md

 ```

-Also add an example Terraform file into the folder **terraform/<cloud>/backups** this helps test that all your
+Also add an example .tf file into the folder **terraform/<cloud>/backups**.
+This helps test that all your
-new code is picked up pby pike.
+new code is picked up by pike.

 ## Related Tools